French Rite: Origins (1723/25-1750)

-The French Rite traces its origins to the introduction of speculative Freemasonry in France around 1725.
+The French Rite traces its origins to the introduction of speculative Freemasonry in France around 1723/25.
 As recorded by Jérôme de Lalande in his "Mémoire historique sur la Maçonnerie" (1777), the first documented lodge was established in Paris by English Freemasons, including "Milord Dervent-Waters, the chevalier Maskelyne, d'Heguerty, and several other Englishmen."
 This lodge met at Hurre's tavern, an English establishment in the Rue des Boucheries.
 Within a decade, it had attracted between five and six hundred members, leading to the establishment of additional lodges including Goustaud's (run by an English lapidary), the Louis d'Argent lodge, and the Bussy lodge (later renamed Aumont lodge when the Duke of Aumont became its Master).

 The earliest French masonic practices are documented in a 1737 police report commissioned by René Hérault, Lieutenant General of Police in Paris.
 The report, obtained through surveillance involving a police informant known as Mademoiselle Carton, provides the first detailed description of French masonic ceremony.
 This document reveals that early French masonic ritual closely followed English "Premiere Grand Lodge" practices, including specific elements such as: The examination of candidates left to their reflection in a darkened chamber for about an hour, The removal of metals and partial disrobing and other ritualistic practices still used to this day.

 Despite opposition from both civil and religious authorities, including a police ordinance in 1737 and Pope Clement XII's bull "In Eminenti" in 1738, French Freemasonry continued to grow.
 By 1742, there were twenty-two lodges in Paris and a similar number in the provinces.

-Development and Codification (1773-1786)
+Development and Codification (1773–1786)

-A crucial period in the development of the French Rite began with the reformation of French Freemasonry in 1772-1773 and the formation of the Grand Orient de France (GODF).
-This reorganization established the principle of collective sovereignty of blue lodges and introduced the election of Worshipful Masters by secret ballot, marking a significant departure from previous practices.
+A crucial period in the development of the French Rite began with the reformation of French Free-Masonry in 1772–1773 and the formation of the Grand Orient de France (GODF).
+This reorganization established the principle of collective sovereignty of Blue Lodges and introduced the election of Worshipful Masters by secret ballot, marking a significant departure from previous practices.

 Between 1781 and 1786, the GODF undertook the systematic codification of ritual practices.
-This work was primarily led by Alexandre-Louis Roëttiers de Montaleau (1748-1808), who was initiated in 1774 at the Lodge of Friendship in Paris.
-The Chamber of Degrees (Chambre des Grades) was established to harmonize ritual practices while preserving their "ancient purity."
+This work was primarily led by Alexandre-Louis Roëttiers de Montaleau (1748–1808), who was initiated in 1774 at the Lodge of Friendship in Paris.
+The Chamber of Grades (Chambre des Grades) was established to harmonize ritual practices while preserving their "ancient purity."
 This effort culminated in the adoption of standardized rituals for the three craft degrees in July and August 1785.

 A significant development occurred in 1784 when a group of 80 Brothers, including 27 GODF Officers, created the Grand Chapitre Général du Rite Français.
 This body was formally integrated into the GODF on February 17, 1786, by a vote of 39 to 7.
-The integration established a complete system of seven degrees: the three craft degrees plus four Orders of Wisdom (Élu, Écossais, Chevalier d'Orient, and Rose-Croix).
+The integration established a complete system of seven grades: the three craft degrees plus four Orders of Wisdom (Élu, Écossais, Chevalier d'Orient, and Rose-Croix).
 The Orders were carefully structured to provide a philosophical progression while avoiding excessive "sacerdotal" elements.